DEREK SAYER, PhD, FRSC

 In press

-The Great Arch and other Essays on State Formation.
+The Great Arch: English State Formation as Cultural Revolution and Further Essays on State Formation.
 With Philip Corrigan.
 Leiden: Brill and Chicago: Haymarket.
-This is a reprint of The Great Arch (1991 edition) with nine other essays by Philip Corrigan and/or myself.
+This is a reprint of The Great Arch (1991 edition) together with nine other essays by Philip Corrigan and/or me.

 Studies in Marx’s Method.
-Leiden: Brill and Chicago: Haymarket.
-This is a reprint in one volume of Marx’s Method (1983 edition) and The Violence of Abstraction.
+Leiden: Brill, and Chicago: Haymarket.
+This is a reprint of Marx’s Method (1983 edition) and The Violence of Abstraction in one volume.

 Edited books